Approach

 Safety of other anticonvulsants in pregnancy

-The American Academy of Neurology recommends that clinicians consider using lamotrigine or levetiracetam in women of childbearing potential to minimize the risk of major congenital malformations, when appropriate considering the woman’s epilepsy syndrome, comorbidities, and likelihood of achieving seizure control.[55]
+The American Academy of Neurology recommends that clinicians consider using lamotrigine or levetiracetam in women of childbearing potential to minimise the risk of major congenital malformations, when appropriate considering the woman’s epilepsy syndrome, comorbidities, and likelihood of achieving seizure control.[52]
 A review of the safety of anticonvulsants (other than valproic acid) in pregnancy by the UK Medicines and Healthcare products Regulatory Agency (MHRA) concluded that lamotrigine and levetiracetam, at maintenance doses, are not associated with an increased risk of major congenital malformations.
-Studies included in the review did not suggest an increased risk of neurodevelopmental disorders or delay associated with in-utero exposure to lamotrigine or levetiracetam, but data were more limited.[74]
-A later study has suggested an association between prenatal exposure to levetiracetam and ADHD.[75]
-Data for other drugs show an increased risk of fetal growth restriction associated with zonisamide.[74]
-A specialist should be consulted for more guidance on the use of specific drugs in pregnancy.
+Studies included in the review did not suggest an increased risk of neurodevelopmental disorders or delay associated with in-utero exposure to lamotrigine or levetiracetam, but data were more limited.[56]
+Data from EURAP (International Registry of Antiepileptic Drugs and Pregnancy) also suggest that lamotrigine and levetiracetam are associated with a lower risk of major congenital malformations in exposed offspring.[57]
+Another study has suggested an association between antenatal exposure to levetiracetam and ADHD.[58]
+Data for other drugs show an increased risk of fetal growth restriction associated with zonisamide.[56]
+Risks associated with other anticonvulsants are uncertain due to limitations in the data.[56][59][60]
+There are limited data available on ethosuximide in pregnancy.[52]
+However, birth defects have been reported.

 Drug discontinuation

-Seizure freedom for long periods of time can occur with anticonvulsant therapy or after surgical treatment.
+Seizure freedom for long periods of time can occur with anticonvulsant therapy.
 Patients taking anticonvulsants who achieve seizure freedom may eventually wish to discontinue their drug treatment to avoid the adverse effects, psychological implications, and cost of ongoing treatment.

 There is no statistically significant evidence to guide the timing of anticonvulsant discontinuation in adults.
 For adults who have been seizure-free for at least 2 years, clinicians should discuss the risks and benefits of drug discontinuation with the patient, including the risks of seizure recurrence and treatment resistance.
 Individual patient characteristics and preferences should be taken into account.
-Patients who are seizure-free after epilepsy surgery and are considering drug discontinuation should be informed that the risk of seizure occurrence is uncertain due to lack of evidence.[76]
-Abrupt drug discontinuation is inadvisable, but, beyond this, there is little evidence to guide the speed of tapering drug treatment in adults.[77]
+Abrupt drug discontinuation is inadvisable, but, beyond this, there is little evidence to guide the speed of tapering drug treatment in adults.[61]

-For children who have been seizure-free for at least 18-24 months, and who do not have an electroclinical syndrome suggesting otherwise, discontinuation of the anticonvulsant may be considered, as this does not clearly increase risk of seizure recurrence.
+For children who have been seizure-free for at least 18-24 months, and who do not have an electroclinical syndrome suggesting otherwise, discontinuation of the anticonvulsant may be considered, as this does not clearly increase risk of seizure recurrence.[62]
 The risks and benefits of discontinuation should be discussed with the patient and family.
-Provided that an EEG does not show epileptiform activity, discontinuation should be offered at a rate no faster than 25% every 10-14 days.[76]
+Evidence for optimal rate of tapering of anticonvulsants in children is very limited.[63]
+Provided that an EEG does not show epileptiform activity, discontinuation should be offered at a rate no faster than 25% every 10-14 days.[62]

 Use of this content is subject to our disclaimer